Shubham0205Sharma/HttpResponseBuilder/README.md

 The `HttpResponseBuilder` library includes exceptions for handling specific scenarios:

-- **`FailedResponseException`**: Thrown when a response status code is invalid or indicates failure.
+- ``: Thrown when a response status code is invalid or indicates failure.

 Example: